mklemmingen/mklemmingen/README.md

  ## Early-Stage ongoing projects

+ ### "The Debugger" (Java)

+ # a mklemmingen 2D-Game where the Debugger fights his way through endless amounts of different Bugs, each swarm unique in how it manifests its maliciousness.
+Written in RigiOdity-Framework

+ - Private -

  #### StopTheToken (plain txt)

  a community-fed pihole blocklist of websites that make use of AI-generation for their unoriginal articles, just to save bucks on human labour -> sucking the soul out of journalism and the internet.